 Sec.
 1906.
-From the funds appropriated in part 1 for information technology services and projects, the department shall allocate \$4,950,000.00 general fund/general purpose revenue, and

-- all associated federal matching revenue, to a public and private nonprofit collaboration that is designated as this state's statewide health information exchange by cooperative agreement, to - 4 implement health information technology strategies for health - 5 information exchange development, data management, and population - 6 health at a statewide level. - Sec.
+From the funds appropriated in part 1 for information technology services and projects, the department shall allocate \$4,950,000.00 general fund/general purpose revenue, and all associated federal matching revenue, to a public and private nonprofit collaboration that is designated as this state's statewide health information exchange by cooperative agreement, to implement health information technology strategies for health information exchange development, data management, and population health at a statewide level.

+Sec.
 1907.
-Not later than March 1 of the current fiscal year, the department shall submit a report to the standard report recipients on all current, contracted information technologyrelated projects.
-The report must include, by project, the total contractual costs, spending in previous fiscal years, planned spending for the current fiscal year, and fiscal year-to-date - Sec.
+Not later than March 1 of the current fiscal year, the department shall submit a report to the standard report recipients on all current, contracted information technology-related projects.
+The report must include, by project, the total contractual costs, spending in previous fiscal years, planned spending for the current fiscal year, and fiscal year-to-date spending.

+Sec.
 1909.
-(1) From the funds appropriated in part 1 for child support automation, the department shall only encumber or expend funds for the operation, maintenance, and improvements of the Michigan child support enforcement system. - (2) From the funds appropriated in part 1 for bridges information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of Bridges and MIBridges. - (3) From the funds appropriated in part 1 for Michigan Medicaid information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of the community health automated Medicaid processing system. - (4) From the funds appropriated in part 1 for Michigan statewide automated child welfare information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of MiSACWIS.
+(1) From the funds appropriated in part 1 for child support automation, the department shall only encumber or expend funds for the operation, maintenance, and improvements of the Michigan child support enforcement system.

-28 29 spending.
+(2) From the funds appropriated in part 1 for bridges information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of Bridges and MIBridges.

-- (5) From the funds appropriated in part 1 for comprehensive child welfare information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements to the comprehensive child welfare information system. - (6) From the funds appropriated in part 1 for comprehensive child welfare information system, the department shall continue to 7 develop a new information system to replace MiSACWIS consistent 8 with the plan provided by the department to the United States District Court for Eastern District of Michigan as a part of the 9 10 settlement.
-The development of the comprehensive child welfare 11 information system must adhere to department of technology, 12 management, and budget and information technology investment fund 13 (ITIF) policies and practices, including use of the state unified 14 information technology environment methodology and agile 15 development.
-The project team shall also participate in and comply 16 with the enterprise portfolio management office process and product 17 quality assurance.
-To ensure full transparency, the project must be included in the ITIF portfolio for executive, legislative, and 18 external reporting purposes.
-As a component of the ITIF portfolio, 19 20 the project is subject to governance and oversight by the 21 information technology investment management board. - Sec.
+- (3) From the funds appropriated in part 1 for Michigan Medicaid information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of the community health automated Medicaid processing system. - (4) From the funds appropriated in part 1 for Michigan statewide automated child welfare information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements of MiSACWIS. - (5) From the funds appropriated in part 1 for comprehensive child welfare information system, the department shall only encumber or expend funds for the operation, maintenance, and improvements to the comprehensive child welfare information system. - (6) From the funds appropriated in part 1 for comprehensive child welfare information system, the department shall continue to develop a new information system to replace MiSACWIS consistent with the plan provided by the department to the United States District Court for Eastern District of Michigan as a part of the settlement.
+The development of the comprehensive child welfare information system must adhere to department of technology, management, and budget and information technology investment fund (ITIF) policies and practices, including use of the state unified information technology environment methodology and agile development.
+The project team shall also participate in and comply with the enterprise portfolio management office process and product quality assurance.
+To ensure full transparency, the project must be included in the ITIF portfolio for executive, legislative, and external reporting purposes.
+As a component of the ITIF portfolio, the project is subject to governance and oversight by the

+- 1 information technology investment management board. - 2 Sec.
 1910.
-From the funds appropriated in part 1, 22 23 \$536,041,400.00 is appropriated for information technology services 24 and projects including: - (a) \$114,678,900.00 for bridges information system. - (b) \$21,555,400.00 for Michigan statewide automated child 26 27 welfare information system. - (c) \$102,482,000.00 for Michigan Medicaid information system.
-28 - (d) \$44,243,200.00 for child support automation.

-(e) \$8,274,700.00 for comprehensive child welfare information system.
+From the funds appropriated in part 1, - \$536,041,400.00 is appropriated for information technology services and projects including: - (a) \$114,678,900.00 for bridges information system. - (b) \$21,555,400.00 for Michigan statewide automated child welfare information system. - (c) \$102,482,000.00 for Michigan Medicaid information system. - (d) \$44,243,200.00 for child support automation. - 10 (e) \$8,274,700.00 for comprehensive child welfare information 11 system.